Fine Art Print Collections « Shades of Blacks and Whites»

 Black and white photography is a magical creative technique because it is timeless.
 Some people argue that it is possible to tell when black-and-white photographs were made in the time of our grandparents, but they can really tell this because of the poses that people are standing in and the vignetting of the photo.
 It is not easy to place a black and white photo in time.

-For us, black and white photography has become a way to create photographs that will survive changing fashions over time.
+For me, black and white photography has become a way to create photographs that will survive changing fashions over time.

 In landscape and wildlife photography, black and white is synonymous with beauty and aesthetic merit.
 Mineral landscapes and animals’ coats are emphasized in black and white photographs because of their rich textures.
 If the lighting is right, the pictures are undeniably better than they would be in color.